LuigiGrande1/LUG-Official-Server-Pages/README.md

 # LUG Official Server
-### NOTICE: If you do not know what is LUG Server, please IGNORE THE WIKI OF THIS REPOSITORY.
+### NOTICE: If you do not know what LUG Server is, please IGNORE THE WIKI OF THIS REPOSITORY.

 > # STATO
 > # :heavy_check_mark: Funzionante